 Mt.
 San Jacinto College is an excellent source of information to our community in Crime Prevention.
 The most beneficial way of preventing crime is through the tips & watchful eye of an informed public.
-This page is here to inform you how to properly report a crime to the Police Department.
 The following outline has been illustrated for our community & gives all the information in how to report a crime in the correct manner:

 Menifee Campus Office Phone: Ext.
 7777